 After the mansion was sold in Mississippi, dad asked me to move back to the farm.
 So, in February 2013, I gave away most of my plants and moved in with mom and dad on the farm.
 I had told dad I had a lot of plants and he just said, “Yeah”.
 Well, he was very hard of hearing and had no clue… I brought a lot of plants with me.
 When spring arrived he told me I could do whatever I wanted… Again, he had no clue… That was the third time I had been told that and I don’t think anyone even began to know what was about to happen.
 The only thing that has limited the number of plants I grow is the lack of funds… Space is now not a problem.
 There are about 40 acres on the farm. 🙂

-There will be a growing list of 400 PLUS plant pages in the column to the right… It is for all the plants I have had experience with since 2009, although some have been short-lived… I enjoy blogging about the plants I have grown and am currently growing.
+There will be a growing list of plant pages in the column to the right… It is for all the plants I have had experience with since 2009 (although some have been short-lived) plus wildflowers I have identified.

 I take a lot of photos to show how they change over time and share my experiences with them.
 I also like doing plant name research, but keeping up with the name changes can be challenging sometimes.
 I do most of my research online and provide links to sources of information.
 I try to be as accurate as possible, but if you find an error, please let me know in a comment and I will make the correction.

-SO, I hope you enjoy the blog and I look forward to having you as a follower.
+SO, I hope you enjoy this site and I look forward to having you as a follower.
 I will be sure to follow back if what you blog about is of interest.
 Us gardeners, like everyone else, have varied interests.
 Like all bloggers, I get a lot of views to my blog but a very small percentage of “likes” or comments.
-Just remember, even though us bloggers like to write and share photos and experience, your comments and “likes” help to keep us motivated.
+Just remember, even though us bloggers like to write and share photos and experiences, your comments and “likes” help to keep us motivated.
 It lets us know if what we write is interesting and useful to others.